Aliceterrick/42SnowCrash/level10/readme.md

 Reading the code again we can see that the binary first connects to the host before opening the file.
 This means we have a way to control the timing between access and open.

 ![interaction](interaction.webp)

+Once the exploit written and run, we get the token.

+And we lived happily ever after.
+The end.